-We all know education in the United States is expensive and not everybody can afford a top-flight US education.
-And, in many cases, it is even more expensive for international students.
+We all know education in the United States is expensive and not everybody can afford a flight to the US or worse, an education.
+It is even more expensive for international students.
 This is why international students often want to know which U.S. colleges and universities charge the lowest tuition.
-Here is the list of the cheapest colleges and universities for international students in the USA.

-If you want to study for a Bachelor’s or Master’s degree in the US, you probably know that tuition fees are often more expensive when compared to other popular countries preferred by international students.
-While this is true, it doesn’t mean that you cannot find affordable universities and colleges in the US.
+See, if you want to study for a Bachelor’s or Master’s degree in the US, you probably know that tuition fees are more expensive compared to other popular countries preferred by international students.
+But it doesn’t mean that you cannot find affordable universities and colleges in the US.
 There are academic institutions that manage to find the right balance between costs and quality and provide great value for money.

-Based on data from the U.S. News, these are the most affordable American universities and colleges for international students:
+Based on data from the U.S. News, we have researched (below) the most affordable American universities and colleges for you and other international students:

 The City University of New York